fenago/ruby-programming/lab_guides/Lab_12.md

 acts\_as\_solr, and Ultrasphinx—plugins that bridge the gap between Rails applications and search libraries.

-Finally, this chapter has shown you how to get your bearings with the search technologies available to you in Ruby.
+Finally, This lab has shown you how to get your bearings with the search technologies available to you in Ruby.
 It’s also shown you some further technologies and libraries you can explore and look out for in the future.

-In the next chapter, we’re going to move on to document processing and report generation.
+In the next lab, we’re going to move on to document processing and report generation.